tu2-atmanand/task-board-docs/docs/How_To/HowToUseGlobalSettings.md

 ## Board UI Settings

-This are all the settings which deals with the UI part of the Task Board.
+These are all the settings which deals with the UI part of the Task Board.

 ### Plugin Language